Ben1897/info/README.md

 ```
     - Note that it is suggested to use scipy's own KNN approach in a normal situation.
 6. [TODO] make file for pdf estimation codes

+## License
+This software is freeware and is released under GNU GPL.
+See LICENSE file for more information.

 ## Contacts
 Peishi Jiang (pjiang6@illinois.edu), Praveen Kumar (kumar1@illinois.edu)